Jwink3101/dfb/readme.md

     $ dfb versions my/large/file.ext --real-path --ref-count

 You will see a table of all versions of the file.
 Note that `--ref-count` is included since if you delete a referent (`Ref.
-Count > 1`), it will make the referrer appear deleted (that may be the intended outcome!).
+Count > 1`), it will make the referrer appear deleted (that may be the intended outcome!). **Be careful about references**!

 Simply identify the versions you wish to delete, copy the Real Path, and run